Florida Black Bear General Hunting FAQs

 What is the bear population in Florida?

-The best scientifically valid population estimates total 2,500 to 3,000 bears statewide.
+The best scientifically valid population estimates indicate approximately 4,050 bears statewide.

 Is the Florida black bear considered a threatened species?